openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-optimization.rst

        as Quantization-aware Training.
 This kind of optimization requires the use of the model's original framework, for NNCF, it is either PyTorch or TensorFlow.

+A common approach is to perform post-training quantization first, as it is the easiest option.
+If the result proves unsatisfactory, quantization-aware training will give you higher accuracy with the same level of performance boost.
+For the most performant product, adding filter pruning will further streamline the model.

 To learn about the full scope of the framework, its installation, and technical details, visit both `the NNCF repository <https://github.com/openvinotoolkit/nncf?tab=readme-ov-file>`__ and